hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 When user reselects the same(again)/different sensor, it takes care of reseting the auto scaling wrt y axis to start afresh.

+Python helper script
+######################

+Currently as the Android sensor data capture dont support a fixed sampling rate, and it can switch between low and high sampling rates, a fft of the captured sample data is not done.
+NOTE: One can use the timestamp info stored with each record entry, to get the sample rate wrt adjacent samples, as well as on average over a given window of data.